JacquesLucke/blender_vscode/README.md

 By default, Blender started from VS Code uses your global Blender settings (in windows: `%appdata%\Blender Foundation\Blender\<version>`).

-To prevent any accidental changes to your daily setup, change environment var in VS Code setting:
+To prevent any accidental changes to your daily setup, change environment var in VS Code setting [`blender.environmentVariables`](vscode://settings/blender.environmentVariables):

 ```javascript
 "blender.environmentVariables": {